FOP-AUTOMATE/FOP-Automate-Template/README.md

 Also you need to install gh client (https://github.com/cli/cli#installation)

-oh, and git of course (https://git-scm.com/)
+And git of course (https://git-scm.com/)

 We use it to automatically create the repository (even less work, lazy sock 😉)